 + My Great-Grandmother slowly cracking the bedroom door, casting a sliver of light on a pair of fancy heels peeking out from under the blanket as she checked to see if her girls were home and in bed.

 + Standing up in my seat on my first trip to Jamaica with Grandma on a crowded plane yelling, “Who farted?!”
-(I was three.)
+(I was only three, gimme a break!)

-+ My Uncle on a windy country road in the Blue Mountains of Jamaica, screeching to a halt in his little beat-up car as he barely misses a woman crossing the road and he yells out, “Jesus peace!
-You eva see car in ‘ospital?"
++ My Uncle navigating a winding country road in the Blue Mountains of Jamaica, screeching to a halt in his little beat-up car as he barely missed a woman crossing the road as he yelled out, “Jesus peace!
+You eva' see cyar in ‘ospital?"

 My Grandpa Lee was Hakka, part of a group of migratory Chinese pioneers who spread their food and culture around the world.
 As a child, I often joined him in the kitchen to quietly observe as he prepared food.
 Cooking was our way to connect, as my grandfather was a stoic, traditional Chinese man who spoke very little English.

 I watched with wide eyes as Grandpa selected freshly washed vegetables from a large colander in the sink.
 He would peel and chop and slice and dice using a large cleaver with the elegance of a surgeon.
 He would separate the garlic and ginger and scallions—and any number of items with which I was unfamiliar at such a young age—into their own bowls.
 Then he would line them up like little soldiers on the cutting board next to the stove.

 The wok sat perched over the gas burner while flames licked at the sides and bottom.
 Grandpa would swirl in the oil and wait for the shimmer that told him the temperature was just right.
 One at a time, in a precise order to ensure each item cooked to perfection, in went the aromatics, the vegetables, and then thinly sliced meat.